Pace University FERPA Policy

 Under FERPA, a student has the right to have access to and review his or her education records with the exception of the following records: (i) information contained in an education record concerning students other than the student whose education record is being accessed; (ii) financial records, including any information those records contain, of the student's parents; and (iii) confidential letters and statements of recommendation placed in the student's education records after January 1, 1975 provided the student has waived his or her right to review those letters, and confidential letters and statements of recommendation placed in the student's education records before January 1, 1975 and used only for the purpose for which they were specifically intended.
 (In order to waive the right to review confidential letters and statements of recommendation in a student's education record, the student must submit a completed and signed Waiver of Right to Review Confidential Letters and Statements of Recommendationform to the Office of Student Assistance.)

 Any student who wishes to access and review his or her education records must submit a dated written request to the custodian of the record, e.g., the Office of Student Assistance, a department chair, a program director, a faculty member.
-No later than 45 days after receiving the student’s request, the custodian will make arrangements for the student to review his or her education records.
+No later than 45 days after receiving the student's request, the custodian will make arrangements for the student to review his or her education records.
 A representative of the University may be present during the inspection, and the student may be required to present valid photo identification before accessing the records.
-Photocopies of the records are available upon request and for a fee of fifteen cents per page.

 Amendment of Education Records